michaliskambi/elisp/lsp/README.md

 https://github.com/arjanadriaanse/pascal-language-server started it all, but after 4 commits in 2020 it seems unmaintained.

-I found 2 maintained forks of it that I got to work (by creating forks of my own, through once I figure out more I'll want to contribute back).
+I found 2 maintained forks of it that I got to work.
+(I did create 2 forks of them in turn, through I also contributed back some commits to original authors.)

-### Ryan Joseph (genericptr) fork
+### Ryan Joseph (genericptr) LSP server

 https://github.com/genericptr/pascal-language-server